Making SSL connections with Curl

 What is SSL?

 SSL (stands for Secure Sockets Layer) is a network protocol for establishing secure, authenticated, and encrypted connections between two computers.
-SSL is the forerunner of the more modern TLS encryption in use today.
+SSL is the predecessor to the more modern TLS encryption method used today.
 Netscape first developed SSL in 1995 to provide confidentiality, authentication, and data integrity in Internet communications.
 A website that implements SSL/TLS support has the HTTPS prefix in the URL.
 SSL protects the user's privacy while browsing the Internet by encrypting all data that goes to or from the user's computer and web server.
 The SSL ensures that anyone who intercepts the data in your network can only see the encrypted characters.

 What is TLS?

-TLS (short for Transport Layer Security), released in 1999, is the successor to SSL for authentication and encryption.
+TLS (short for Transport Layer Security), released in 1999, is the successor to SSL for authenticating and encrypting data transferred over a network.
 TLS is a cryptographic protocol used to provide better security for communication over the network.
-TLS is mainly used to encrypt communication between web and mobile applications and the webserver.
+TLS is mainly used to encrypt communication between web and mobile applications and a web server.

 What is an SSL Certificate?

-SSL certificates allow browsers and servers to be more secure by encrypting all inbound and outbound traffic.
-An SSL certificate is hosted on the origin server and is a data file containing a public security key to encrypt the network traffic and identify a website.
-When the browser (or any other HTTPS client) tries to contact the origin server, it will reference this SSL certificate file to obtain the server's public key and verify its identity.
-Libcurl performs peer SSL certificate validation right out of the box using the built-in CA certificate store that comes with your Curl installation.
+SSL certificates allow browsers and servers to encrypt network traffic.
+The SSL certificate is hosted on the origin server and contains the public key to encrypt network traffic and identify the website.
+Libcurl performs SSL certificate validation right out of the box using the built-in CA certificate store.

 How to ignore SSL certificate errors using Curl?

-SSL certificates provide high security and data protection when browsing the Internet but sometimes get in the way of local development when working with localhost or development servers because developers usually do not have valid certificates for these local servers or are self-signed.
-To force Curl to bypass SSL certificate validation for local development servers, you can pass the -k or --insecure option to the Curl command.
-This option explicitly tells Curl to perform “insecure” SSL connections and file transfers.
-Curl will ignore all security warnings for invalid certificates and accept them as valid.
+SSL certificates provide high security and data protection when used on a production website but usually get in the way when developing locally, as developers typically use self-signed SSL certificates.
+You can pass the -k or --insecure option to the Curl command to tell Curl not to check the SSL certificate.
+This option explicitly tells Curl to perform "insecure" SSL connections and file transfers.
+Curl will ignore all security warnings about invalid certificates and accept them as valid.

 Curl syntax for disabling certificate validation